PYangLab/SnapCCESS/snapccess-py/README.md

 #### Description

-To create the VAE model with constant learning rate or Snapshot learning rate
+To monitor the memory usage of GPU

 #### Usage